alessiodionisi/website/content/cv.md

 Breathe - [website](https://appbreathe.com) - [github](https://github.com/appbreathe)<br />
 May 2020 - Present

 Breathe is a meditation app with the mission of making the world a happier place through the power of meditation.
-So far we have reached more than 3033 users since launch in August with about 140 active users per day. (numbers updated to December 9)
+So far we have reached more than 6.227 users since launch in August with about 140 active users per day. (numbers updated to March 2021)

 \- Developed backend services with Go.<br />
 \- Developed iOS and Android apps with Flutter and native code.<br />